Gowthams1999-commits/Ansible-project-gowtham/Day 1/README.md

-## Install ansible using atached script.
+## Install ansible using attached script.

 ## once ansible inatlled setup passwordless authentication for access your target machine from ansible control machine.